ruanklein/sbagen-plus/README.md

 ## Credits

-- Original SBaGen was developed by Jim Peters
+Original SBaGen was developed by Jim Peters.
+See [SBaGen project](https://uazu.net/sbagen/).
-- SBaGen+ is maintained by Ruan